mcummings128/gh-actions-outputs-experiments-1/README.md

 ## Chained Reusable Workflows

-TODO MAKE THIS INTO A SENTENCEThe concept of a chained reusable workflow(i.e. caller calls a reusable workflow, which in turn calls another reusable workflow, ad infinitum)
+The concept of a chained reusable workflow is resuable workflows being called in succession (i.e. caller calls a reusable workflow, which in turn calls another reusable workflow, ad infinitum)

 ### outputs block Location